 Vote-by-mail & Absentee

-No excuse is needed to vote by mail in Alaska.
+No excuse is needed to vote absentee in Alaska.

 Early Voting In Alaska

 Alaska offers early and in-person absentee voting and no excuse is required.
 Early and in-person absentee voting begins 15 days prior to Election Day and ends the day before Election Day.